 We know that it’s not every day that you find yourself having trouble with Mongoose Expo Scooter assembly.
 We are here to lend you a hand with the whole assembly process of your Mongoose Expo.

 Well, today we’ll start with a humble request.
-Trust, that’s all we need from you.
+Trust me, that’s all we need from you.

 Pieces of machinery You Need